xiCO2k/scss-mixins/README.md

-# scss-mixins
+# xico2k-scss-mixins

-This is my personal mixins to use one my projects.
+This is my personal mixins.

 ## Installation